Determine The Product Of And

 Short-Circuiting in Programming Languages

 Many programming languages exhibit short-circuiting behavior with the logical AND operator.
-This means that if the first operand of an AND operation evaluates to false, the second operand is not even evaluated.
-This is because the entire expression will be false regardless of the second operand's value.
+Also, this means that if the first operand of an AND operation evaluates to false, the second operand is not even evaluated.
+On top of that, this is because the entire expression will be false regardless of the second operand's value.
 Short-circuiting can improve efficiency by avoiding unnecessary computations.

 For example: